Daniel Lewis (volleyball)

-Daniel Lewis (born April 3, 1976) is a Canadian former volleyball player, a member of Canada men's national volleyball team, bronze medallist at the 2011 NORCECA Championship, bronze medallist at the 2015 Pan American Games, as well as a double Polish Champion, four-time Slovenian Champion.
+Daniel Lewis (born April 3, 1976) is a Canadian professional volleyball coach and former player.
+He currently the head coach of the Canadian men's national team and the French Ligue A club Stade Poitevin Poitiers.
+He was a libero for Canada's national team when they won bronze at the 2011 NORCECA Championship and 2015 Pan American Games.
+He also played professionally in Europe for many years and is a double Polish Champion and four-time Slovenian Champion.

 Career

 Lewis played at the University of Manitoba for the Bisons for five seasons from 1995 to 2001.
-In the 1995-96 season, he was named the CIAU men's volleyball Rookie of the Year and won the 1996 CIAU championship while being named the Championship MVP.
+In the 1995–96 season, he was named the CIAU men's volleyball Rookie of the Year and won the 1996 CIAU championship while being named the Championship MVP.
 He finished his university career much like how he started it, by winning the CIAU national championship as a member of the Bisons in 2001.

 Lewis played beach volleyball at the 1999 Pan American Games, finishing in seventh place alongside Brian Gatzke.

 In season 2013/2014, Lewis played for ZAKSA Kędzierzyn-Koźle.
 ZAKSA, including Lewis, achieved silver medal of Polish Cup.
 In January 2015 went to French club Rennes Volley 35.

 He ended up his sporting career in April 2017.